Why Is My Cat Scratching And Licking Itself Raw?

 Many cats go on years with intermittent, mild foot pad inflammation that requires no treatment.
 In others, it can become debilitating.
 Veterinarians rely on medications that suppress the cat’s immune system to keep these difficult cases under control.
 However, the use of any of these medications, other than for brief periods, bring problems of their own.
 Cyclosporine (Atopica®) is one of those agents.

-Some of these cats are found to be positive for feline aids virus.
+Some of these cats are found to be positive for feline immunodeficiency virus.
 In others, blood gamma globulin levels and lymphocyte numbers are persistently above normal.

 Although hormonal imbalances are a common cause of non-itchy, symmetrical (same on both sides of the body) hair loss in dogs, they are an uncommon cause in cats that have hair loss that look quite similar.
 However, the thyroid gland function of older cats and those on fish-based diets ought to be part of the initial blood scans on licking and hair loss cats unless another cause is readily apparent.